jerry-burchard/project-home-k3s-ha/README.md

     - k3s_mysql_password = password to set for the k3sadmin user
     - mysql ip address = IP address of the MySQL server

+./samples/install-k3sworker-sample.yml
+  - Rename file to install-k3sworker.yml and move to ../playbooks/
+  - Edit file setting the values for the following:
+    - lb_server_hostname = hostname of the load balancer in the inventory file

 **Secrets / Ansible Vault**

 Once ./secrets/secrets.yml is configured you need to encrypt the file with ansible-vault